-It turns out that several claims made by Visio® Online are more fiction than fact.
-We’re here to set the record straight—learn five myths about Visio® Online.
+It turns out that several claims made by Visio® for the web are more fiction than fact.
+We’re here to set the record straight—learn four myths about the online version of Visio®.

-Note: For the purposes of this article, Visio® Online can refer to either Plan 1 or Plan 2.
-Both subscriptions offer similar functionality aside from Visio® Online Plan 2 including Visio® Pro.
+Note: For the purposes of this article, Visio® for the web can refer to either Plan 1 or Plan 2.
+For information about Visio® Standard or Visio® Professional plans, see this article.

-Essentially, Visio® Online still doesn’t support the idea of a single source of truth because participants could easily be looking at different versions of the same document.
+Essentially, Visio® for the web still doesn’t support the idea of a single source of truth because participants could easily be looking at different versions of the same document.

 Real-time collaboration in Lucidchart

 Lucidchart was built specifically to foster better collaboration and eliminate versioning issues as teams create visuals.
 Multiple participants can edit the same document at the same time—and all changes sync automatically, a feature that improves productivity since team members won’t have to waste time looking for the correct version or wait on each other to contribute to the document.
 Collaborators always have access to the latest version of your diagram.